ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/pa5/index.md

 * BSTTest.java

 ## Part 3
-On the Gradescope assignment **PA5-written** please submit the following files
+On the Gradescope assignment **PA5-written** please submit a pdf with your answers to the questions

 # Scoring (38 points total)